American Civil War Surgical Antiques

 See photos and prices: Warman's Civil War Collectibles Book: medical antiques

-For additional articles on all 1800's surgical sets and instrument topics, see:
+For hundreds of articles on all 1800's surgical sets and instrument topics, see:

 THE ARTICLE INDEX